Here's the trick: I get to choose which podcasts. Some are long, some are short, some are light, some are heavy.

 This list isn't perfect.
 It doesn't represent all the world has to offer - but I'm working on it.
 I've included as much as I could find in our text history.
 I usually share episodes with my kids via text right out of my Apple podcast app.

-I'll keep adding as I find and assign new gems.
+I'll keep adding podcast episodes as I find and assign new gems.
 I'm always looking so feel free to leave a link or suggestions in the comments.

 The Podcasts I Make My Teenagers Listen To